ColOfAbRiX/monad-study/README.md

 # Studying Monads in Scala

+## Not just monads

+With time I worked more and more on the patterns of functional programming and I used this project for my experimentations.

+So far this repository contains exercises, works and notes on:

+* Monoids
+* Monads
+* Comonads
+* Parametric polymorphism
+* Transformers
+* Trampolining
+* Continuations
+* Lambda calculus

 ## How to use these examples

 These examples have been developed throughout my learning process towards full